-Note that [8] also obtains an upper-bound on $I_B(n)$ ; however, they neglect the standalone term $R'{u1}$ in (7).
-This issue notwithstanding, their bound is a special case of (11) where $\zeta_u = \phi_u - 1$ is replaced by p - 1.
-Fig. 2 shows a comparison between that result and our models, where we use Twitter from [17] and IRL-domain from the authors of [8].
+Note that [9] also obtains an upper-bound on $I_B(n)$; however, they neglect the standalone term R'{u1} in (10).
+This issue notwithstanding, their bound is a special case of (22) where $\zeta_u = \phi_u - 1$ is replaced by p - 1.
+Fig. 4 shows a comparison between that result and our models, where we use Twitter from [19] and IRL-domain from [9].

-D. Discussion
+5.4 Discussion

-PCF-1B requires that the longest out-list fit in memory, i.e., $M \ge \max_u X_u$ .
-While much better than in PCF-1A, this condition is stricter than in Pagh, which can work with constant M as $n \to \infty$ .
+PCF-1B requires that the longest out-list fit in memory, i.e., $M \ge \max_u X_u$.
+While much better than in PCF-1A, this condition is stricter than in Pagh+, which can work with constant M as $n \to \infty$.
 Additionally, PCF-1B needs enough disk space to write all companion files.
-In some cases, the readonly operation of Pagh may be preferable.
-Furthermore, it is common to exclude the preprocessing stage from comparison, because triangle enumeration can run multiple times over the same input (e.g., feeding the found $\Delta{uwv}$ to different consumers on the fly).
+In some cases, the read-only operation of Pagh+ may be preferable.
+Furthermore, it is common to exclude the preprocessing stage from comparison, because triangle enumeration can run multiple times over the same input (e.g., feeding the found Δ{uwv} to different consumers on the fly).
 However, if this is not the case, all I/O of PCF-1B needs to be doubled.
 This is of no consequence to asymptotics, but we benchmark both stages separately in the experimental section.

-On the positive side, PCF achieves deterministic load-balancing and its sequential color assignment brings many benefits compared to random colors in Pagh.
-First, contiguous coloring produces stochastically smaller $R{us}'$ because u's neighbors are more drawn towards colors with a large mass of degree.
-Since such colors are concentrated at the start of the range [1,n], neighbor lists contain more duplicate colors than would be possible under uniform assignment.
-Second, due to sequential grouping of nodes into each color, splitting of neighbor lists in Algorithm 5 does not require a hashtable lookup for each edge.
+On the positive side, PCF achieves deterministic loadbalancing and its sequential color assignment brings many benefits compared to random colors in Pagh+.
+First, contiguous coloring produces stochastically smaller R'{us} because u's neighbors are more drawn towards colors with a large mass of degree.
+Since such colors are concentrated at the start of the range [1, n], neighbor lists contain more duplicate colors than would be possible under uniform assignment.
+This effect is most pronounced on graphs with heavytailed degree.
+Second, due to sequential grouping of nodes into each color, splitting of neighbor lists in Algorithm 5 does not require a hash-table lookup for each edge.
 Similarly, when PCF-1B loads the remote graph into RAM, it can use an array of offsets instead of a hash table to perform retrieval of remote edges.
+Third, placing similar node IDs into individual partitions allows better compression of neighbor lists.
+This can save up to 50 percent on byte I/O. Similarly, [9] shows that SIMD intersection is 80 percent faster on compressed lists.

-V. ASYMPTOTIC COMPARISON
+6 ASYMPTOTIC COMPARISON

 We are now interested in the conditions that cause each of the candidate methods to be better than the other.
 Deciding this for finite n requires a specific graph and computation of the various models/bounds from the previous section.
-Instead, we study cases of $n \to \infty$ , which should provide a qualitative assessment of each method's capabilities and types of graphs they are most suited for.
+Instead, we study cases of $n \rightarrow \infty$, which should provide a qualitative assessment of each method's capabilities and types of graphs they are most suited for.

-A. Definitions
+6.1 Definitions

-Suppose the average directed degree of the graph, i.e., m/n, grows proportionally to $n^a$ , where $a \in [0,1]$ is a constant.
+Suppose the average directed degree of the graph, i.e., m/n, grows proportionally to n^a , where $a \in [0, 1]$ is a constant.
 In general, we write $f \sim g$ to mean that f(n) = O(g(n)) and g(n) = O(f(n)).
-Similarly, assume memory size $M_n \sim n^r$ , where $r \in [0,1+a]$ is also fixed.
+Similarly, assume memory size $M_n \sim n^r$, where $r \in [0, 1 + a]$ is also fixed.
 To ignore contribution from constants and slowly growing terms, we have the following definition.